 The U.S. Treasury Department regularly borrows to finance the Federal Government's debt.
-From 1980 to 2006, the public debt of the United States grew from $930 billion to $8.68 trillion.
-Approximately one-half of that debt is held in Treasury bills, notes, and bonds, or "treasuries."
-The Treasury Department sells these securities at auctions held at the Federal Reserve Bank of New York, and the Bureau of Public Debt (BPD) in Washington, D.C.
-The rest of the debt is held mostly in federal and federally sponsored agency securities and U.S. Savings Bonds, and is not sold through the auction process.
+The public debt of the United States doubled from $8.68 trillion in 2006 to $17.35 trillion in 2013.
+Approximately two-thirds of that debt is held in Treasury bills, notes, and bonds or "treasuries."
+The Treasury Department sells these securities at auctions via TAAPS (Treasury Automated Auction Processing System).
+The rest of the debt is held mostly in other nonmarketable debt securities, such as U.S. Savings Bonds, and is not sold through the auction process.

 An Investment with Diverse Maturities

-Occasionally, the Treasury auctions cash management bills (CMBs) to meet short-term financial needs.
-CMBs are obligations of the U.S. government with maturities that are set on an issue-by-issue basis.
-Most are issued with terms of less than three months.
-CMBs are auctioned almost exclusively to primary dealers.
+- Cash management bills (CMBs) are occasionally offered in order to meet short-term financial needs.
+CMB maturities are set on an issue-by-issue basis and typically run from 1-day to approximately 1-year (most are issued with terms of less than three months).
+CMBs are awarded almost exclusively to primary dealers.

 A Public Announcement